mathewjpallan/SamzaTrial/README.md

 - The sample job that is included in this trial has a stream job that just outputs the message to an output topic, but you can enhance the sample to include your processing.

 ## How to run the sample
-**The pre-requisites have to be complete ahead of running the sample**
+**The pre-requisite steps have to be complete ahead of running the sample**

 - Start Zookeeper, Kafka, YARN
 - Clone this repo git clone https://github.com/mathewjpallan/SamzaTrial.git